ericcfields/FMUT/FMUT_release_notes.md

 * Changed deprecated remove_sheets method in fmut.py

 ### Refactoring
+(These changes are unlikely to affect most users, but could affect your code if you have called some sub-functions directly.)

 * Basic permutation ANOVA functions now output F\_obs explicitly rather than implicitly (as the first permutation in F\_dist)
+* Code applying the Fmax and cluster corrections to ANOVA output have now been moved to separate functions: `Fclust_corr` and `Fmax_corr`.
+This was primarily to allow for more efficient simulation work (i.e., calculate the permutation ANOVA once and then applying each correction to the output).

 # 0.4.0-beta